Apply for a weed control grant

 Hiring a contractor

-Landowners can undertake the weed control themselves or they can employ a licensed contractor; however a maximum of 50% of the cost of the contractor’s labour will be met by Council in all cases except where there are special circumstances, which may entitle individuals to a full refund up to a maximum of $250.
+- Applicants can employ a licensed contractor; however a maximum of 50% of the cost of the contractor’s labour will be met by Council in all cases - except where there are special circumstances, which may entitle individuals to a full refund up to a maximum of $350

-Special circumstances include holders of a Disability Card, Health Care Card or other benefit or entitlement card such as the pension.
+- Special circumstances include holders of a Disability Card, Pensioner Concession or Health Care Card.
 Please provide a copy of the relevant card with your application form.

 Contact our Biodiversity Officer on 1300 787 624